dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to Broken Vessel
 * Key is at the Lesser Mawlek far right of Cloth in Basin

+## Buried Geo Door

+* Blocks access to Oro dive rooms
+* Key is at the highest Primal Aspid in the Edge Whispering Root room

 ## Canyon Door

 * Blocks access to Queen's Station from Fog Canyon